mrsramesh/devtinder/reame.md

 make the .get(),post(),delete() api calls on the same path work wall . if we add the use() api call on the same path and palce at the top then he handddle all the api call and below apis noot work on the same path . because ordre is matter.

+Advance Routing Technique (like regular expression ) -1-ab+c > abbb(n)..c
+-2-ab?c= b is optional here..
+-3-ab*cd = ab..anything ..cd work it
+-4- a(bc)?d = bc is optional {ad}
+-5- /a/ => if in the path string a comes then it's works.(regids) -6- /*fly$/ => start anything and end with fly then it works .

+read about the quary parmes "res.query". query paramas using ?(start) use it [? id=value&&id1=value] res.params=> /user(path)/data1/data2/data3/..
+on this api's /user/:uid/:uname/:upass/:... this data show in the temetal using "req.params"
 {
+    chat gpt notes of day1 and day 2
 }Day 01: Setting Up the Project
 1. Initializing the Project
 Run npm init to create a package.json file.